KasperDS/verifyAI/README.md

 ## 🚀 Features

-- ✅ Benchmark Hugging Face models locally or in the cloud
+- ✅ We benchmark models locally or in the cloud
 - ✅ Modular config system (models + probes)
 - ✅ Generates structured `.jsonl` and `.html` reports
 - ✅ Timestamped + versioned output folders